-CIAC- HONORARY DOCTORAL AWARD THROUGH LEADERSHIP PORTFOLIO SUBMISSION
+CIAC- HONORARY AWARDS / TITLES THROUGH LEADERSHIP PORTFOLIO SUBMISSION

 Evaluation methods and grading systems based on traditional assignments and evaluation are increasingly becoming mere simplifiers of academic beurocratic processes.
 They don’t actually measure what a candidate should understand at the end of each learning process.